NoodlesFi/docs/api/coin-price-multi.md

 # Coin Price API

-Retrieve the latest price and 24-hour price change for a specific coin.
+Retrieve the latest price and 24-hour price change for multiple coins in a single request.
+You can use either the GET or POST method to retrieve the data.

+Maximum 100 items can be requested at once.
+If you need to request large items, please consider using the POST method.

 ---